sofy logo

 The ability to make sure code has been thoroughly tested before putting it into the production environment makes it easier to ensure there are no issues, thereby reducing errors and eliminating overhead from the development process.

 With automated services in place, teams can use continuous delivery to build and test their code without having to manually perform menial tasks.
-It’s a more sustainable approach, given that it relies on collaboration between software developers and IT staff across the organization, which leads to a more efficient development environment.
+It’s a more sustainable and scalable approach, given that it relies on collaboration between software developers and IT staff across the organization.
+The result is a more efficient development environment.

 Repeatability

 Repeatability is an important concept in software development.
-Having a series of actions that can be easily duplicated is essential for creating reusable components that can be managed by engineers, allowing them to maintain code without fear of any unexpected behaviors breaking their services.
+Having a series of actions that can be easily duplicated is essential for creating reusable components that can be managed by engineers.
+This allows engineers to maintain code without fear of any unexpected behaviors breaking their services.

-Through continuous delivery, developers create a specific set of steps that will be carried out automatically each time changes are made to their software, allowing them to fine-tune their process and use it over and over without any changes, resulting in a more reliable code base.
+Through continuous delivery, developers create a specific set of steps that then carry out automatically each the team makes changes to their software, allowing them to fine-tune their process and use it over and over without any changes.
+This results in a more reliable code base.

 High quality

-When people perform repetitive tasks, they’re more likely to make mistakes.
+When human beings perform repetitive tasks, they’re more and more likely to make mistakes.
 Automated services can reliably perform many of these tasks, freeing up developers to use their energy and creativity to solve problems and improve their software.

 Transparency

 Poor communication between development teams can result in poor code quality, in turn resulting in software that doesn’t function properly.
-By automating the release of new code, everybody within the production cycle has a chance to provide some input, so teams are able to collaborate more effectively.
+By automating the release of new code, everybody within the production cycle has a chance to provide some input.
+Teams are then able to collaborate more effectively.

 With continuous delivery, it’s easy to make sure everybody’s on the same page.
-When software development teams can meet their goals on time, it creates an opportunity for review and risk reduction, letting teams work toward a common goal and create real innovation.
+When software development teams can meet their goals on time, the result is an opportunity for team review and risk reduction.
+This empowers teams to better work toward a common goal and spark real innovation.

 Fast speeds